MalifaciousGames/Mali-s-Macros/README.md

 Links and buttons that take any HTML attributes: [The 'a' macro](a-macro/a-macro.md)

+## JS-free settings API ##

+Lets you use the built-in Settings API without JavaScript knowledge: [The settings macros](sc-settings/sc-settings.md)

 ## The 'on' and 'trigger' macros ##

 The `on` macro generates a customizable element which will update its contents when a given event happens.
 The `trigger` macro is used to trigger such events.